heybereket/oasis/docs/packages/API.md

 1. Install Redis Server
 2. Populate `.env` files in `packages/web` and `packages/api`
    - If you used a custom port for Redis, make sure to modify `REDIS_URL`, otherwise leave it as the default.
-   - If you're running behind an NGINX reverse proxy, you'll want to [read our NGINX setup guide](NGINX-Setup-Guide) and make sure that you set `TRUST_PROXY` to `true`.
+   - If you're running behind an NGINX reverse proxy, you'll want to make sure that you set `TRUST_PROXY` to `true`.
    - `GITHUB_CLIENT_*` are obtainable from making a [Github OAuth developer application](https://docs.github.com/en/developers/apps/creating-an-oauth-app).
    - If running locally, `GITHUB_CALLBACK_URL` is most likely `http://localhost:3000/api/auth/github/callback`, but this can depend on your setup.
 3. Copy the `ormconfig.ts` example below to fill in yours.